 Selecting and Configuring a Physical Server as a Vertica Node

 The Vertica Analytics Platform software runs on a shared-nothing MPP cluster of peer nodes.
 Each peer node is independent, and processing is massively parallel.
 A Vertica node is a hardware host configured to run an instance of Vertica.

 This document provides recommendations for selecting and configuring an individual physical server as a Vertica node.
 These recommendations help guide you in a discussion with your hardware vendor to create a cluster with the highest possible Vertica software performance.

 This document assumes that your servers, after you configure them, are running the following minimum software versions:

-- Vertica 9.1 Enterprise Edition.
-Vertica recommends using Vertica 9.1 (or later) Enterprise Edition.
-This is the most recent release as of April 2018.
+- Vertica 9.x Enterprise Edition.
+Vertica recommends using Vertica 9.3.1 (or later) Enterprise Edition.

 Selecting a Server Model

 Through a combined process of lab and customer testing, Vertica has determined that for most customers, the best server model for individual Vertica nodes is a 2-socket server that can support at least 256 GB of RAM and at least 10 (preferably more then 20) internal disk drives.